Preparing Your Application

 - Supplemental budgetary information such as pending or anticipated funding requests, as well as plans to sustain the project at the conclusion of the grant

-- For projects that rely significantly on partners, consultants, vendors or subcontractors, the foundation requests a Memorandum of Understanding (MOU) and/or Scope of Work as appropriate, for each involved
+- For projects that rely significantly on partners the foundation requests a Memorandum of Understanding (MOU) and/or Scope of Work as appropriate, for each involved